jlhags/jlhags.github.io/content/post/beginning-programming-lesson-04.md

 }
 ```

 In this case ret will get set to `v` only if the current value of `ret` is less than `v`.
-That great but what if we wanted to do something different if it is not true
+That great but what if we wanted to do something different, if it is not true?

 ```go
 if v > ret {